mikesmitty/curse/README.md

     $ sudo yum install curse jinx

 After install setup (generates keys and proxy config):
+Please note the -a flag in the cp command, the permissions on this config file must be 600 to prevent open access to the curse daemon.

     $ sudo bash /opt/curse/sbin/setup.sh
     $ sudo cp -a /opt/curse/etc/cursed.conf-nginx /etc/nginx/conf.d/cursed.conf